Azure/Cloud-Native/website/blog-cnny/2023-02-10/index.md

 ## Install the Notation Azure Key Vault plugin

-By design the NotationCli supports plugins that extend its digital signing capabilites to remote registries.
+By design the NotationCli supports plugins that extend its digital signing capabilities to remote registries.
 And in order to sign your container images stored in Azure Container Registry, you'll need to install the Azure Key Vault plugin for Notation.

 Run the following commands to install the `azure-kv` plugin: